tidysky/nzhe0074_9103_Quiz8/README.md

 To achieve the second effect, I found a similar effect form P5.js which might be helpful.

 ![An images of floating ghost](assets/4.png)
->*[Click Me](https://happycoding.io/tutorials/p5js/animation/ghost) to check the coding of how to realize floating sky.*
+>*[Click Me](https://happycoding.io/tutorials/p5js/animation/ghost) to check the coding of how to realize floating ghost.*